-Mr. Jeffery said germane to this discussion is the point that the District's partners are unable to use the irrigation system.
-He said breaking the process into phases would water supply, and also the District would not achieve water infiltration.
+Administrator Jeffery said germane to this discussion is the point that the District's partners are unable to use the irrigation system.
+He said breaking the process into phases would extend the work through another growing season.
+He said the delay would mean the partners would not have access to irrigation, as partners disconnected from the potable water supply, and also the District would not achieve water infiltration.